Cypris2010/wp-foyer/readme.md

 # Forked and new development

-The project form mennolui seemed inactive but we are using the plugin and needed some more fratures:
+The project from mennolui seemed inactive, but we are using the plugin and needed some more features:

 * Scheduling of slides in a channel (implemented)

+* Global scheduler covering multiple channels and displays, including a monthly list view (implemented)
+* RSS feed slide for external news sources (implemented)
-* Scheduling of more than one channel for a display (implemented)
+* QR codes on slides for quick links (implemented)
-* Scheduler for global scheduling for multiple channels on muliple displays (development)
 * New types of slides (planned)
-* Splited channels for showing two channels on one display (planed)
+* Split channels for showing two channels on one display (planned)

 My code is not clean at the moment but it works ;)